← Back to work

-Product Card Accessibility
+Product Card Accessibility.

 Designing HelloFresh's first accessible, multi-brand product card.
+WCAG 2.1 AA, OOUX, and a 50-variant component library.

 Product card accessibility annotations showing ARIA labels, alt text, and reading order

 This work was part of a larger store UI update to improve browsability for a growing assortment.
-The existing product card had grown unwieldy—new elements added over the years without revisiting the layout left it with inconsistent aesthetics and a height that required scrolling to see a single card on smaller devices.
+The existing product card had grown unwieldy.
+New elements added over the years without revisiting the layout left it with inconsistent aesthetics and a height that required scrolling to see a single card on smaller devices.

 As the core component of the store, where every meal added to an order starts, it needed a redesign.
 The company was consolidating its brand platforms, meaning all new components had to work across brands from the start.
-This was the first release to span both mealkit and ready-to-eat—each with fundamentally different product attributes.
+This was the first release to span both mealkit and ready-to-eat, each with fundamentally different product attributes.

 I replaced another designer mid-project, picking up after usability testing had already validated a horizontal card layout over a grid layout.